dnzc/theorem-guide/README.md

-# theorem-guide
+# theorem-town

-This repository contains the source content for [theorem.guide](https://theorem.guide), which contains mathematical insights and my Tripos course notes.
+This repository contains the source content for [theorem.town](https://theorem.town), which contains mathematical insights and my Tripos course notes.
 The static-site generator and website design are completely custom and coded by myself from scratch.

 ### Architecture